 - East Africa: Indian Ocean trade between East African coast and India peaked during the 13th century.
 Sites from this region show how cosmopolitan African people embraced ideas and goods from abroad. - 2.
-West Africa: By the fifteenth century, West African ports were at the center of the trans-Atlantic slave trade.
+West Africa: By the sixteenth century, West African ports were at the center of the trans-Atlantic slave trade.
 In this unit, we will investigate how and why human beings became commodities. - 3.
-Brazil: Today, Brazil has the largest black population outside Africa.
-Here we will explore how this happened, how they developed a rich and unique Afro-Caribbean culture, and how they resisted enslavement.
+Brazil: Today, Brazil has the largest black population outside the African continent.
+Here we will explore how this happened, how they developed a rich and unique Afro-Brazilian culture, and how they resisted enslavement.